Maximilian Haberstock Biography

 Maximilian was the youngest musician in the Stars and Rising Stars Festival 2018, performing with David Fray and Maxim Lando.
 He has been invited to take part in the same festival in 2019, this time not only as a pianist but also as a conductor.

-In Summer 2018, he was accepted as Student-in-Residence in piano at the 25th Verbier Festival, where he had the privilege of working with Prof. Sergei Babayan and of giving a solo recital and chamber music performances.
+In Summer 2018, he was accepted as Student-in-Residence in piano at the 25th Verbier Festival, where, besides performing in masterclasses with world-renowned pianists such as Prof. Sergei Babayan and Prof. Michel Béroff, he also gave a solo recital and chamber music performances.

 Besides piano, Maximilian has been studying conducting for the past three years and has been invited by Mariss Jansons to attend the rehearsals of the Bavarian Radio Symphony Orchestra in order to further his studies.